TJ092/TJ092/README.md

 Hello!!
-You can call me Noise or literally TJ! (just spelNoise
+You can call me Noise or literally TJ! (just spell it)

-eng/rus, any pronouns or she/her, whisper to interact, usually offtab!
+eng/rus, any pronouns but usually she/her or he/him, whisper to interact, usually offtab!